nextgenusfs/funannotate/README.md

 http://topaz.gatech.edu/GeneMark/license_download.cgi

 Note that you will need to change the shebang line for all perl scripts in GeneMark to use `/usr/bin/env perl`.
-You will then also need to add `gemes_petap.pl` to the $PATH or set the environmental variable $GENEMARK_PATH to the gmes_petal directory.
+You will then also need to add `gemes_petap.pl` to the $PATH or set the environmental variable $GENEMARK_PATH to the gmes_petap directory.

 To install just the python funannotate package, you can do this with pip:
 ```